-In folk tradition, Shango was the fourth ruler of the Oyo Empire (modern day Benin and western Nigeria), of the Western African Yoruba people.
+In folk tradition, Shango was the third ruler of the Oyo Empire (modern day Benin and western Nigeria), of the Western African Yoruba people.
 A violent and war-hungry king, he was constantly in battle for the seven years that he ruled.
-Though, the exact reason his imperial end is disputed from tale-to-tale, most agree that he was overthrown.
-After which, his palace, being inhabited by those who overthrew him, was burned down after being struck by lightning.
+Though, the exact reason for his imperial end is disputed from tale-to-tale, most agree that he was overthrown.
+After which, his palace, being inhabited by those who overthrew him, was burned down after being struck by a bolt of lightning.
 Believed to have been done by Shango himself, he became venerated as a Orisha, a class of spirits in Yoruba spiritualism.

 Shango is the Orisha of thunder and lightning, as well as dancing, fire, and masculinity.
 He wields a double-sided battle ax, and has three wives; Oba, Oshun (the Orisha of love and beauty), and Oya (the Orisha of storms and graves).
-His wive Oya, whom he stole from his twin brother -Ogun, follows him into battle, wielding a whip of lightning.
+His primary love Oya, whom he stole from his twin brother Ogun, follows him into battle, wielding a whip of lightning.

 Powers and Abilities